 We are a growing movement of domestic workers, employers, parents, family caregivers, older adults, and people with disabilities working together to transform New York City’s care economy to one that is equitable and sustainable for all.

-- Build our power to win victories for domestic workers, employers and family caregivers.
+- Build our power to win victories for domestic workers, domestic employers and family caregivers.

-- Educate all mayoral and city council candidates on the need to transform the care system
+- Educate our elected leaders on the need to transform the care system.

-- Transform the care sector towards a sustainable, fair and equitable sector.
+- Transform the care sector into a sustainable, fair and equitable sector.

 The Care Platform is an initiative of Hand in Hand: The Domestic Employers Network, National Domestic Workers Alliance, Carroll Gardens Association, and Adhikaar.